MichielNoback/java_gitbook/04_oop/enums.md

     //rest of enum omitted
 ```

-This is an example of a constant-specific class body, something only certified
+This is an example of a **_constant-specific class body_**, something only certified
 Java programmers seem to know about.
-And now you do too.
+And now you do, too.
 Its purpose is to
 provide an override for some generic functionality that applies to most of the
 other constants of the enum.